 In November 2020 Nevada became the first state in the United States to recognize same-sex marriage in its constitution.
 This reversed a voter referendum which amended the constitution in 2002.
 The 2002 constitutional amendment added, in part, that marriage was between “a male and a female person”.
 The 2020 referendum repealed the 2002 amendment and added, in part, that marriage is “between couples regardless of gender.”
-Thus Nevada has done a complete 180 degree turnaround on marriage equality in the last 18 years.
+Thus our Las Vegas divorce attorneys have seen Nevada do a complete 180 degree turnaround on marriage equality in the last 18 years.

 With the expansion of marriage rights to same-sex couples, however, comes the extension of all of the other issues associated with marriage.
 Same-sex couples seeking to end their marriages must go through divorce proceedings as would any married spouses.
 They also should seek legal counsel from same-sex divorce lawyers in Las Vegas.